Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Limited throughput: 300 msg/s without batching, 3000 msg/s with
 * *Exactly-once send capability (by removing duplicates)*
 * Messages are processed in order by the consumer
+* FIFO queues require the `Message Group ID` and `Message Deduplication ID` parameters to be added to messages
+* Message Group ID:
+  * The tag that specifies that a message belongs to a specific message group Messages that belong to the same message group are guaranteed to be processed in a FIFO manner
   * You can have as many consumers as `MessageGroupID` for you FIFO queues
+* Message Deduplication ID:
+  * The token used for deduplication of messages within the deduplication interval

 #### FIFO – Deduplication